-Jada was putting on an over flowing yellow skirt (well past her knees to the ground), a faded blue singlet (though it packed her breasts well) and then a multicolored scarf.
+Jada was putting on an over flowing yellow skirt, well past her knees-to the ground, a faded blue camisole and then a black scarf.
 To Teresa, that was an epitome of disaster -- to Jada?
 She's still mourning her father...so she don't care about clothes and simply put whatever she sees, on.

 Jada rolled her eyes at her mother's expression while collecting the grocery bags from her hands.

 "What in the world are you wearing Jada?"
-Teresa whisper-shouted, still staring at her daughter's strange choice of clothes on her body.
+Teresa whisper-shouted, still staring at her daughter's strange choice of clothes.

-Jada paused, swallowed and continued to walk back inside "mama, its clothes am wearing and please don't start about Baba again"
+Jada paused,"mama, its clothes and please don't start talking about Baba again"

-Teresa shook her head as she entered the house.
-Afrer shutting the gate, she observed her daughter's walking posture.
+Teresa shook her head in pity as she entered the house.
+After shutting the gate, she observed her daughter's posture.
 'Something is definitely wrong today' she reasoned and decided to say something about it.

 Halfway into the kitchen, Jada heard her mother's scolding voice.
-She sighed and dropped the grocery bags on the kitchen table.
-Teresa dropped her handbag on the table to stand akimbo.
-Jada knew that 'the talk' was coming...right this second.
+She sighed, dropping the grocery bags on the kitchen table.
+Her mama dropped her handbag on the table to stand akimbo.
+Jada knew that 'the talk' was coming.
+Now.

 Teresa's voice dropped and concern was on her face "Don't be too hard on yourself.
 Talk to me, are you still feeling bad about your Baba?"

-'Well, the warning flew over mama's head' jada thought then decided right then to change the topic "Mama, I thought Ebony was coming with you today, at least to help in the making of dinner.
+'Well, the warning flew over mama's head' Jada thought I'm sacasm deciding to change the topic "Mama, I thought Ebony was coming with you today, at least to help in the making of dinner.
 What happened?"